eastabrooka/Books/README.md

 Talking to Strangers: What We Should Know About the People We Don’t Know

 Windswept & Interesting: My Autobiography - Billy Connolly

+## 2022 Failed

+Calling Bullshit: The Art of Scepticism in a Data-Driven World ( Got Bored of it. )

 ## 2021